 Why have sustainability?

-The graph below shows that in the late 1970’s humanity reached the biocapacity of the earth.
+The graph below shows that around 1970 humans reached the biocapacity of the earth.
 Biocapacity is the earth’s ability to provide the resources we consume.
 The graph shows that humanity currently needs about 1.5 earths to sustain our current consumption.
 This might seem impossible – how can we consume more than the earth can provide?
 The answer is that we are making up the shortfall by using up the earth’s natural capital like freshwater, soil, biodiversity, coral reefs and wetlands.
 These crucial resources will run out unless we change.

 It is all too easy (and depressing) to be negative – the problems are dire and the solutions seem complex and difficult.